Easy and inexpensive ideas for your Thanksgiving Table Decor along with ideas for showing gratitude this Thanksgiving.

 This post is sponsored by Honey Baked Ham Company but all opinions are my own.

-Food is a very important and intrical part of Thanksgiving.
+Food is a very important and intricate part of Thanksgiving.
 Hours are spent planning the menu and cooking the food and then within what can be minutes it’s over.

-Today I’ve got some great ideas to share with you on how to simplify your menu, how to easily and inexpensively decorate your table and some fun family activities to use at Thanksgiving table.
+Today I’ve got some great ideas to share with you on how to simplify your menu.
+Also, how to easily and inexpensively decorate your table and some fun family activities to use at Thanksgiving table.

-I dressed my big whtie pumpkins up with some lettering I cut out on my Cricut machine but you could also do it by hand with a gold Sharpie.
-I spray painted some of my small orange pumpkins gold.
+I dressed my big white pumpkins up with some lettering I cut out on my Cricut machine.
+You could also do it by hand with a gold Sharpie.
+You can also spray paint some small orange pumpkins gold.
 I have a neighbor who has some property and she had been cutting down some trees so I got a log from her and had it cut into slices which made the perfect thing to put my pumpkins on and some of the food.

 For the table, I used a tablecloth I had but I also used a roll of brown kraft paper I picked up at the Dollar Store to create place mat runners.

 It is also the perfect place for the kids and adults to do a little drawing of what they are thankful for.

 Each Thanksgiving we always place 5 pieces of candy corn on each persons plate.
 We take turns going around sharing things we are grateful for.
 You could also write them down on the paper or have the kids draw pictures of things they are grateful for.